Center for UFO Studies: History

 Hynek was a scientific consultant for Project Blue Book, the United States Air Force official study of the UFO phenomenon from 1948 to 1969.
-Although Hynek started out as a skeptic and helped the Air Force to debunk most UFO reports, he gradually became convinced that a small number of UFO cases were not hoaxes or explainable as misidentifications of natural phenomena, and that these cases might represent something extraordinary — even alien visitation from other planets.
+Although Hynek started out as a skeptic and helped the Air Force to debunk most UFO reports, he gradually became convinced that a small number of UFO cases were not hoaxes or explainable as misidentifications of natural phenomena, and that these cases might represent something extraordinary—even alien visitation from other planets.
 When the Air Force shut down Project Blue Book in 1969, Hynek, in 1973, founded the Center for UFO Studies (CUFOS) to continue to collect and study UFO reports.
 Ufologist James W. Moseley wrote that CUFOS was "... the first real attempt to set up a private research group genuinely dedicated to scientific investigations and study of UFOs."
 Moseley observed that CUFOS "wasn't a saucer club and, for a while, wasn't open to general membership.
 Participation was restricted to scientists and other professionals who donated their time and expertise, Hynek's invisible college.
-This wouldn't last — though CUFOS has."
+This wouldn't last—though CUFOS has."

+In November 2020, the case files of CUFOS were moved to Albuquerque, NM where they are currently curated on behalf of CUFOS by The National UFO Historical Records Center.